UW-Hydro/bmorph/docs/example_workflow_explained.rst

         'bmorph_overlap': overlap,
     }

 You made it!
-Now we can actually bias correction with bmorph!
+Now we can actually bias correction with ``bmorph``!
 Depending on the size of your data and use of parallelism or not, the following cells will likely take the longest to run, so make certain everything else looks good to you before running it.

 First off we run the Independent Bias Corrections, which is completely contained in the cell below.
-If you are interested in bmorph's spatial consitency and conditioing bias corrections, this cell is not it.
+If you are interested in ``bmorph``'s spatial consitency and conditioing bias corrections, this cell is not it.
 However, it can be useful to run at least once so you have a baseline method to compare to as you fine tune variables.